It's like having a pharmacist for a best friend

 Other medical conditions: If you have lung problems, an abnormally slow heartbeat (bradycardia), gallstones, or pancreatitis (inflammation of the pancreas), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Proper use: It is important for you and people caring for you to understand how to use this medication correctly.
-If you experience, or your caregiver notices, the following symptoms of taking too much fentanyl tablets, get immediate medical attention:
+If you experience, or your caregiver notices, the following symptoms of taking too much fentanyl, get immediate medical attention:

 - difficulty thinking, talking, or walking